wchrapcynski/component-library-project/README.md

 ## Installing

 After you download the repo, you can use `npm install` to install the rest of the dependencies. `npm run storybook` will start the server so that you can see the list of stories.
 Please read the documentation for React and Storybook to obtain information on how to use this repo in your projects.

+Another way to install this repo is via npm.
+You can use the following comment: `npm i wchrapcynski-component-lib-ga`

 ## Built With
 * [React JS](https://reactjs.org/)